 On March 25, 1996, ESBC completed the offering related to the 1996 Notes (the "1996 Notes Offering") consisting of \$580.0 million aggregate principal amount at stated maturity of the 1996 Notes.
 The 1996 Notes Offering resulted in net proceeds to ESBC of approximately \$336.9 million (after payment of underwriting discount and other issuance costs aggregating approximately \$13.1 million).
 The 1996 Notes bear interest at a rate of 13 1/8%, computed on a semi-annual bond equivalent basis.
 Interest on the 1996 Notes will not be payable in cash prior to March 15, 2000, with the 1996 Notes accreting to a principal amount at stated maturity of \$580.0 million by that date.
-Commencing September 15, 2000, interest on the 1996 Notes mature on March 15, 2004.
+Commencing September 15, 2000, interest on the 1996 Notes will be payable in cash on September 15 and March 15 of each year.
+The 1996 Notes mature on March 15, 2004.

 The 1996 Notes rank PARI PASSU in right of payment with all senior indebtedness of ESBC.
 The 1996 Notes are guaranteed on a subordinated basis by EchoStar and are secured by liens on certain assets of ESBC, EchoStar and certain of EchoStar's subsidiaries, including all of the outstanding capital stock of Dish, which currently owns substantially all of EchoStar's operating subsidiaries.
-Although the 1996 Notes are titled "Senior": (i) ESBC has not issued, and does not have any plans to issue, any indebtedness to which the 1996 Notes would be senior; and (ii) the 1996 Notes are effectively subordinated to all liabilities of EchoStar (except liabilities to general creditors) and its other subsidiaries.
+Although the 1996 Notes are titled "Senior": (i) ESBC has not issued, and does not have any plans to issue, any indebtedness to which the 1996 Notes would be senior; and (ii) the 1996 Notes are effectively subordinated to all liabilities of EchoStar (except liabilities to general creditors) and its other subsidiaries (except liabilities of ESBC), including liabilities to general creditors.